Introduction to basic probability theory#

 Given two events \(A\) and \(B\), if \(P(B)\) then the conditional probability of \(A\) given \(B\) is defined as:

-This says that the probability of \(A\) occuring, given that we have observed \(B\), is the probability of observing both \(A\) and \(B\), divided by the probability of observing event \(B\).
+This says that the probability of \(A\) occurring, given that we have observed \(B\), is the probability of observing both \(A\) and \(B\), divided by the probability of observing event \(B\).

 Conditional probability provides us with the tools to reason about partial information, so that we can estimate the probability of an event \(A\) that depends on the outcome of event \(B\),, event if we do not know the outcome of event \(B\) yet.